Bragg's law: Bragg condition

 Two beams with identical wavelength and phase approach a crystalline solid and are scattered off two different atoms within it.
 The lower beam traverses an extra length of 2dsinθ.
 Constructive interference occurs when this length is equal to an integer multiple of the wavelength of the radiation.

 Bragg diffraction occurs when radiation of a wavelength λ comparable to atomic spacings is scattered in a specular fashion (mirror-like reflection) by planes of atoms in a crystalline material, and undergoes constructive interference.
 When the scattered waves are incident at a specific angle, they remain in phase and constructively interfere.
 The glancing angle θ (see figure on the right, and note that this differs from the convention in Snell's law where θ is measured from the surface normal), the wavelength λ, and the "grating constant" d of the crystal are connected by the relation:$$n\lambda = 2 d\sin\theta$$where $n$ is the diffraction order ($n = 1$ is first order, $n = 2$ is second order, $n = 3$ is third order).
 This equation, Bragg's law, describes the condition on θ for constructive interference.

 A map of the intensities of the scattered waves as a function of their angle is called a diffraction pattern.
 Strong intensities known as Bragg peaks are obtained in the diffraction pattern when the scattering angles satisfy Bragg condition.
 This is a special case of the more general Laue equations, and the Laue equations can be shown to reduce to the Bragg condition with additional assumptions.

 Derivation

-In Bragg's original paper he describes his approach as a Huygens' construction for a reflected wave.
+In Bragg's original paper he describes his approach as a Huygens's construction for a reflected wave.

 Suppose that a plane wave (of any type) is incident on planes of lattice points, with separation $d$, at an angle $\theta$ as shown in the Figure.
 Points A and C are on one plane, and B is on the plane below.
 Points ABCC' form a quadrilateral.